(set: $name to

 * [[I am sore, literally and metaphorically.->demotivation]]

-* [[I have some middle fingers that need to be exercised.->gaming the system]]
+* [[I have some middle fingers that need to be exercised.->crip relativity]]

-There was a lot of talk in the early days of the pandemic about how our impulse to want to “return to normal” was misguided.
-It seemed like white people were finally listening when Black people said, “Normal is effed up.
-The systems (of racism, misogyny, ableism, heteronormativity, classism, and on and on) weren’t broken—they were functioning as they were always meant to: keeping the power in the hands of the hypernormate on the backs of everyone else.”
-And for a while, it kind of felt like change was in the air.
-People who had never thought about their own axes of privilege were actually listening and doing the critical self-reflective work.
-Institutions were urging faculty to meet students’ needs with kindness.
+There was a lot of talk in the early days of the pandemic about how our impulse to “return to normal” was misguided.
+The systems (of racism, misogyny, ableism, heteronormativity, classism, and on and on) weren’t broken—they were functioning as they were always meant to: keeping the power in the hands of the hypernormate on the backs of everyone else.
+And yet, for a brief illusory moment: Institutions were urging faculty to meet students’ needs with kindness.
 Classes went remote.
 Masks were required.
-Graded classes became pass/fail classes and institutions sent emails and set up committees and services aimed at making courses more accessible.
+Graded classes became pass/fail classes.
+Access moves that were previously deemed impossible were suddenly made possible.

-Then, vaccines were introduced, and we returned to requisite in-person learning.
-Then, documents intended to support students experiencing the effects of COVID, in particular long COVID, began to emerge.
+Of course, our institutions all too quickly and eagerly instituted return to normalcy mandates.
+Then, documents intended to support students experiencing the effects of COVID, in particular Long COVID, began to emerge.
 These documents showcase institutional efforts to offer visible, material care for students, yet they are also cast in shadow, and there is the sense that our violent hegemonic systems still reverberate through even the best-intended materials.

 Choose one: